tylert88/Rojo-2.0/README.md

 <br>

-## Calendar to show all your reservations
+## Calender to show all your reservations

 <br>
 <p align="center">